Why US Blocked The Sale Of F-22 Raptors To Israel But Approved The Stealthy F-35 Jets?

 A host of nations which was led by Israel and Japan were interested in being a part of the F-22 programme in a bid to acquire the fighters, with speculations made that South Korea along with Singapore and Australia wanted the aircraft to bolster their respective air fleets.

-However, Congressman Dave Obey stamped his foot on any potential deals for the fighters after citing worries of its technologies being leaked to countries like Russia and China.
-The aircraft has a high-tech coating which has to be scraped off and re-applied even to fix a light, making it even stealthier than the F-35 Lightning II.
+However, Congressman Dave Obey stamped his foot on any potential deals for the fighters after citing worries about its technologies being leaked to countries like Russia and China.
+The aircraft has a high-tech coating that has to be scraped off and re-applied even to fix a light, making it even stealthier than the F-35 Lightning II.

 A former Air Force combat photographer, Blake Stilwell, while writing for “We are the Mighty”, said – “The Congressman worried that the stealth technology on the F-22 (which still makes a smaller radar cross-section than even the F-35) would end up in the hands of China or Russia if sold to allies – especially Israel.